PimenovAlexander/resources/technical-reference/contracts/account.md

 # Description

    Account contract.
-This a contract that stores the funds that user would use for minting, And also proxies the minting message
+This a contract that stores the funds that user would use for minting.
+Account also proxies the minting message and collects proof that both jettons were acctully funded correctly

 # Data Storage
 <table data-full-width="true">